handsontable/handsontable/docs/next/guides/rows/row-height.md

 ## Setting the row height as a constant

-In this example, the same height of `40px` is set for all rows across the entire grid.
+We set the same height of `40px` for all rows across the entire grid in this example.

 ::: example #example1
 ```js